Go to Reviews.org US Edition

 The best WiFi extenders, boosters and alternatives

 There are so many factors that can impact the WiFi signal in your home.
 Larger homes can suffer from a distance issue, struggling to get signal when the modem lives at the other end of the house.
 But even smaller apartments can suffer slow speeds depending on the type of building (brick vs. fibro etc.) and the amount of interfering devices crammed in such a small space.
-Whatever your layout, there’s no need to put up with a weak WiFi signal.
-There are plenty of affordable WiFi extenders and boosters for a quick fix if you need to patch a black spot, but if you’re looking for a more future-focused fix, you can pick up a mesh WiFi network at a reasonable price these days.
+Whatever your layout, there's no need to put up with a weak WiFi signal - in fact, there are two options for strengthening your connection.
+For a quick fix, WiFi boosters and extenders are perfect for patching up black spots in your home, whereas mesh WiFi systems are ideal for those looking for a more future-focused fix.

 Here are some of your best options for WiFi extenders and boosters based on customer reviews and our hands-on experience.

 - : Netgear EX3110 AC750

 - : TP-LINK TL-WA850RE

 - : Netgear Nighthawk EX7500

 - : Linksys Velop

 Best WiFi Extender for most: TP-Link RE200 V3 AC750

 Choosing a WiFi extender can be almost as complicated as selecting an NBN router.
 But just like an NBN router, most people will be more than satisfied with something middle range.
 TP-Link has a wide range of wallet-friendly WiFi extenders, but its AC750 model hits the sweet spot for speed and performance.
 The AC750 comes at well under the $100 mark; offering dual-band speeds up to 750Mbps on the most modern WiFi technologies (802.11ac, aka WiFi 5 and below).